top of page

 Eligibility

-• Have experience living in a large urban city (ideally Philadelphia) .
+• You have experience living in a large urban city (ideally Philadelphia).

-• Have personally lived the experience of, or have a hands-on understanding of, the socioeconomic and racial discrimination faced by young black and brown adults (who are the majority of Workshop U’s student body).
+• You have personally lived the experience of, or have a hands-on understanding of, the socioeconomic and racial discrimination faced by young Black and brown adults (who are the majority of Workshop U's student body).

 What's provided

-TRAINING: An overview of the Workshop U program to understand the coaching context, clarity on the expectations and scope of their role, and WU coaching philosophy materials.
+TRAINING: An overview of the Workshop U program to understand the coaching context, clarity on the expectations and scope of your role as a coach, and details on WU coaching philosophy materials.
+Additionally, this year we are adding a brief overview of trauma-informed practice led by one of the Workshop U founders with additional information on resources you can access on your own for further learning.

 How to apply